 - 3b.
 Central purchases exceeding \$50,000 (or \$100,000 if the agency has an increased delegated limit). - 3b.1.
-If RFQ, RFP, or EOI procurement method is used, agency develops the specifications, prepares the requisition, and submits it to the Purchasing Division. - 3b.2.
+If RFQ or RFP procurement method is used, agency develops the specifications, prepares the requisition, and submits it to the Purchasing Division. - 3b.2.
 If the direct award method is used, the agency completes the Direct Award for Consideration (WV-65) form and submits it and any supporting documentation to the Purchasing Division. - 3b.3.
 If an emergency purchase is required, the agency seeks approval for the purchase from the purchasing director.
 If the emergency occurs outside of normal business hours, the agency attempts to obtain three bids, proceeds with the work, and follows up with the Purchasing Division on the next business day with justification and all documentation. - 3b.4.
 If the purchase falls under Section 9: Impossible to Bid List, the agency develops the contract documents, properly documents the file, and proceeds with the purchase. - 4.
 Advertise solicitation, evaluate bids, and/or award contract. - 4a.
 Delegated purchases \$50,000 or less (or \$100,000 or less if the agency has an increased delegated limit).

 - 4a.1.
 If the RFQ procurement method is used for purchases between \$20,000.01 to \$50,000 (or \$100,000 if the agency has an increased delegated limit), the agency prepares the solicitation and advertises it in wvOASIS, evaluates the bids received, and awards the contract. - 4a.2.
-If the EOI procurement method is used, the agency advertises the solicitation in wvOASIS, evaluates and scores the proposals received, and conducts final negotiation of the contract.
-The Purchasing Division awards the contract. - 4a.3.
 If the direct award method is used and the purchase will be between \$0 and \$5,000, no advertisement or documentation is required.
 The agency may proceed with the direct award.
 If the direct award purchase will fall between \$5,000.01 and \$20,000, the agency publishes the Direct Award for Consideration (WV-65A) form in wvOASIS for public notice.
 If a vendor expresses valid interest in providing the good/service, the solicitation will be competitively bid.
-If no vendor expresses interest, the agency proceeds with awarding the contract. - 4a.4.
-Emergency purchases at this level do not require public advertisement, but the agency should attempt to obtain three bids and award to the lowest responsive vendor. - 4a.5.
+If no vendor expresses interest, the agency proceeds with awarding the contract. - 4a.3.
+Emergency purchases at this level do not require public advertisement, but the agency should attempt to obtain three bids and award to the lowest responsive vendor. - 4a.4.
 If the purchase falls under Section 9: Impossible to Bid List, no advertisement is required.
-The agency develops the contract documents, properly documents the file, and proceeds with the purchase. - 4a.6.
+The agency develops the contract documents, properly documents the file, and proceeds with the purchase. - 4a.5.
 RFPs are not permitted at this level of purchase.